Wesson, Mississippi: K-12 education

+Colleges and universities

 Copiah-Lincoln Community College provides academic courses equivalent to the first two years of college or university work that can apply to a baccalaureate or professional degree.
 Co-Lin also offers programs to prepare students for employment and community service, as well as programs for workers to update their skills or learn new ones.
 The main campus is located in Wesson, while another campus is located in Natchez, and a facility is located in Magee.